 Think it’s time to ditch cable?
 We did it years ago and love it.
 We weren’t watching it often and it didn’t seem worth the monthly cost.
 That doesn’t mean we don’t enjoy watching tv.
 Most evenings are spent watching hockey, football, or lately Family Feud.

 We have found other, more affordable cable alternatives that allow us to watch the shows we enjoy.
-I’m pretty sure the last time I wished we had cable was for the Macy’s Thanksgiving Day Parade.
-I was able to watch someone’s stream on Periscope but it wasn’t the same.
-It’s not quite worth the $100+ monthly bill for one event, once a year.
+I can’t remember the last time I wished I had cable instead of the cable alternatives we have found.

 There are many options that work on your computer, which are great but it’s also nice to be able to watch on your TV.
 There are several options out there, these are some of the most popular options.

 We have three Apple TVs in our home, one on each tv.
 They are devices that hook up to your tv and allow you to download apps including different streaming services.
 This is perfect for anyone that uses iTunes a lot, which is why we choose it.
 We buy all of our movies on iTunes.

 We have one of these as well.
 They are a very small and portable option.
 We use ours to hook up to a projector.
 They are also great for travel.
 Amazon Fire TV Sticks now have Alexa making finding your shows even easier.
 If you enjoy Amazon’s Instant Video this is a really good option for you.